mvysny/mvysny.github.io/_posts/2024-10-1-solid-not-fan.md

 - Start as concrete as possible; use abstraction only when you realize need for it.
 - Inheritance is very hard to do right; avoid if possible.
 Composition over inheritance.
-- Locality of behavor is more important than blindly following SOLID principles.
+- Locality of behavior is more important than blindly following SOLID principles.

 In other words, maybe it's good to start with SOLID, but then move beyond SOLID and Clean Code as you grow as a developer.